danielathome19/AP-Computer-Science/Notes/Unit_06.md

 }
 ```

-Now, we have two options for safely printing out the information on every car without overflowing into our *buffer* space (the `null` slots): either use a **for** loop with our *counter* variable as the maxima, or use a **for-each** loop but check to make sure that the car is not equal to `null` before attempting to call methods on it:
+Now, we have two options for safely printing out the information on every car without overflowing into our *buffer* space (the `null` slots): either use a **for** loop with our *counter* variable as the maxima or use a **for-each** loop but check to make sure that the car is not equal to `null` before attempting to call methods on it:
 ```java
 // Approach 1 (for loop)
 for (int spot = 0; spot < numcars; spot++) {